SarthakBhatia04/Go-Kart/README.md

 ## Frame
 - Aluminum/steel pipes

-I found these steel pipes at Home Depot and there wasn't much research gone into this due to the fact I didn't want to order custom pipes
+I found these steel pipes at Home Depot and there wasn't much research gone into this due to the fact I didn't want to order custom pipes.

 ## Steering wheels
 - Standing bearers
 - Pipe
 - Wheel
 - Laser-cut metals

+## Engine
+- engine
+- laser cut engine holder

+I tried to get a 78cc engine from Harbor Freight but it was unavailable to be shipped here so I ordered one from Harbor Freight which is 98cc and included a clutch and sprocket plus a chain.
+This helped as I didn't have to do trial and error in finding parts that find the engine like I would have done with the 78cc.

+## Pedals and brakes
+- pedals
+- brake wires
+- Brake drum

+I got the brake drum from the same website I got the front axle from

 Cad parts screenshots
 =============